xow/moodle-mod_quizgame/README.md

 Details and Setup
 =================

-It only supports multiple choice questions for now (other questions types will be ignored).
+It only supports multiple choice, matching, and true/false questions for now (other questions types will be ignored).

 Just copy the questions into the courses default category, and add the game to your course.